William (Bill) D. Klaren, Ph.D., DABT

 Professional Profile

-Dr. Klaren has performed numerous risk assessments on consumer products, covering pest control, cosmetics, and hair-care products.
+Dr. Klaren has performed numerous risk assessments on consumer products, covering pest control, cosmetics, and air-care products.
+In that capacity, he has evaluated a wide range of chemistries, including agrochemical active ingredients, preservatives, food flavorings, fragrances, and inert ingredients.
 He has also reviewed chemical portfolios and overseen Good Laboratory Practice (GLP) acute toxicity testing.
-Additionally, he has supported exposure studies to refine consumer goods risk assessments and has acquired broad expertise in the inhalation exposure that results from consumer product use.
-This experience, coupled with an in-depth knowledge of regulations related to biocidal products, allowed for the support of registration for multiple pest control products in the US and EU.
+Additionally, he has supported exposure studies to refine consumer goods risk assessments.
+In all, he has acquired broad expertise in inhalation toxicity and exposure stemming from consumer goods.
+This experience, coupled with an in-depth knowledge of regulations related to biocidal products, has allowed him to support registration efforts for multiple pest control products in the US and EU.
 In conjunction with this support, Dr. Klaren has served on several task forces instituted to expand the robust safety profiles, through ongoing toxicity testing and governmental registrations, of the pyrethroid class of insecticides.

 Dr. Klaren has a strong record of communication through publications and presentations.
-He is active in the Society of Toxicology, supports younger career toxicologists via guest lecturing, and has received multiple awards from employers and in academia.
+He is active in the Society of Toxicology, supports younger career toxicologists via guest lecturing and mentoring, and has received multiple awards from employers and in academia.
 Additionally, Dr. Klaren became a Diplomate of the American Board of Toxicology in the fall of 2021.